iambasheerahamed/protobufJS/README.md

 Run the server using *node server.js* command.

-Check this out to more information:- https://github.com/protobufjs/protobuf.js
+Check this out for more information:- https://github.com/protobufjs/protobuf.js